ajacques/CertManager/README.md

 ## Architecture

-* saltmaster: Master process for the Salt stack cluster - This is a development-only instance that all of the minions will connect to.
-It acts as the intermediary process that we push certificate deployments through
-* saltminion: Development instance.
-Emulates an end-host that runs a service such as a web server.
-We'll push certificates to these
 * web: Unicorn Rails app server - Runs the website
 * nginx: Front-end reverse proxy.
 Doesn't do much in development but is there to allow for prod verification.
 Will handle static files and load balancing
 * redis: Ephemeral data store - Used for caching host deployment status, CRL responses, and job scheduling for the works